ronnyrenner/ExxasPlannerSync/deployment_guide.md

-# Deployment Guide for ERP-Planner Sync Application
+# Deployment Guide for Exxas-Planner Sync Application

-This guide explains how to deploy the ERP-Planner Sync application on Ubuntu as a system service.
+This guide explains how to deploy the Exxas-Planner Sync application on Ubuntu as a system service.

 ## Prerequisites

 - Ubuntu 20.04 or newer
 - A non-root user with sudo privileges
-- Python 3.11 or newer
+- Python 3 or newer

 ## 1. System Preparation